A Modular Approach for Multimodal Summarization of TV Shows: Decomposition into Modules

 This module (Figure~\ref{fig:method}, row~1) partitions the transcript into contiguous chunks.
 Each line in a transcript begins with the name of the character speaking, and our algorithm seeks a partition where each chunk contains only a small number of characters.

-We define a cost for a given partition, by invoking the \ac{mdl} principle \cite{grunwald2007minimum}, in which the optimal representation of a piece of data is that which contains the fewest of bits.
+We define a cost for a given partition, by invoking the \ac{mdl} principle \cite{grunwald2007minimum}, in which the optimal representation of a piece of data is that which contains the fewest of bits. \ac{mdl} has been shown to have many nice theoretical properties \citep{grunwald2007minimum} and has been used in recent machine learning applications from interpreting hidden representations \cite{voita2020information} to measuring noise-free information content in images \citep{mahon2024minimum, mahon2024towards}.
+We use it here to formalize the desirable properties of a good segmentation.

 Thus, the cost of a partition is the number of bits needed to specify it.
 We assume the total set of $N$ character names for the entire transcript is given.
-Then, for each scene, we make a scene-specific codebook for the $n$ characters that appear there, which assigns each character a code as an index from $0, \dots, n-1$, which all have length $ \leq \lceil \log{n} \rceil$Using exactly $\lceil \log{n} \rceil$ guarantees a prefix-free code \cite{grunwald1998minimum}\footnote{Because we do not need to convert to concrete codes, we omit the ceiling operator in our optimization objective.}.
+Then, for each scene, we make a scene-specific codebook for the $n$ characters that appear there, which assigns each character a code as an index from $0, \dots, n-1$, which all have length $ \leq \lceil \log{n} \rceil$.
+Using exactly $\lceil \log{n} \rceil$ guarantees a prefix-free code \cite{grunwald1998minimum}\footnote{Because we do not need to convert to concrete codes, we omit the ceiling operator in our optimization objective.}.
 The number of possible codebooks with $n$ out of $N$ characters is $N \choose n$.
-Imposing e.g.,~lexicographic order, on these, the number of bits to specify one is
+Imposing some order, e.g.,~lexicographic, on these, the number of bits to specify one is

 and the total cost of a given scene is then